 The majority of Yellowstone Park is in Wyoming, with portions of it occupying Idaho and Montana.
-Over 80 percent of Yellowstone Park is covered with forest, 5 percent lakes and 15 percent is grassland.
-The park is also located on a high altitude plateau.
+Over 80 percent of Yellowstone Park is covered with forest, 5 percent with lakes, and 15 percent is grassland.
+The park is also located on a high altitude plateau 8,000 feet above sea level.

 It is quite perplexing to note that the Yellowstone was only really explored in the 1860s, even though it was home to the local Native American Indians since as early as 9,000 BC.